guotong1988/guotong1988.github.io/core_research/_posts/2021-12-01-relabel-is-all-you-need.md

 # The Re-Label Method For Data-Centric Machine Learning

 ### Abstract
-In industry deep learning application, our manually labeled data has a certain number of noisy data.
+In industry deep learning application, our manually labeled dataset has a certain number of noisy data.
 To solve this problem and achieve more than 90 score in dev dataset, we present a simple method to find the noisy data and re-label the noisy data by human, given the model predictions as references in human labeling.
 In this paper, we illustrate our idea for a broad set of deep learning tasks, includes classification, sequence tagging, object detection, sequence generation, click-through rate prediction.
 The dev dataset evaluation results and human evaluation results verify our idea.

 #### Keywords